OPEN ENROLLMENT

 - Domestic partnership registration for a domestic partner

 During the 2026 Open Enrollment period (October 1–31, 2025), you should remove any ineligible dependents from your coverage.
 If you do so at that time, no penalties will apply.
-The audit is anticipated to take place in the first half of 2026.
-If the audit identifies that an ineligible dependent still exists in your covered benefits, you will be responsible for repaying all premiums associated with that dependent for the period in which they were ineligible and still enrolled into benefits.
+The Dependent Eligibility Verification audit is anticipated to take place in the first half of 2026.
+If the audit identifies that an ineligible dependent still exists in your covered benefits, you will be responsible for repaying all premiums associated with that dependent for the period in which the dependent was ineligible and still enrolled into benefits.